microsoft/charticulator.com/_docs/02_user_interaction.md

 {% include image.html src="/images/docs/legend-column-names.png" alt="Creating a Legend using Column Names" width="700px" center="1" %}

 <p>&nbsp;</p>{: style="line-height: 6pt;" }
+<h4>(Range) Legend vs. Axis for numerical data</h4>{: style="color: darkblue; line-height: 0pt;" }
+When you add a range legend for numerical data, it is positioned along the axis by default, thus looking same as a numerical axis.
+However, as illustrated below, the legend is for the height (or width) of a glyph while the numerical axis is for the posion of of a glyph.

+{% include image.html src="/images/docs/legend-vs-axis.png" alt="Legend vs. Axis" width="600px" center="1" %}

+<p>&nbsp;</p>{: style="line-height: 6pt;" }
 <h4>Reusing a scale</h4>{: style="color: darkblue; line-height: 0pt;" }
 Charticulator enables you to reuse an exising scale.
 You can drag a scale from the *Scales Panel* and drop it into the target zones in the *Attributes Panel*.
 In addition, Charticulator tries to resue an exising scale automatically, when appropriate.
 For example, when you bind a `Country` column to the color of text (after biniding it to the color of the corresponding bar), Charticulator reuses the scale created for the bar's fill color.

 {% include image.html src="/images/docs/scale-reuse.png" alt="Scale Reuse" width="700px" center="1" %}

 <h3>Data-Driven Visibility</h3>